lokidokicoki/dnd-lite/rules.md

 You cannot use a shield with two-handed weapon, or if you are Dual-wielding.
 Unless your name is Zaphod Beeblebrox. i And you had the third arm fitted to help with your ski-boxing.

+## Skill checks

+All skill checks follow the same format; roll 2D6 and add the appropriate skill bonus.
+You are aiming to get 8 or more on a roll including your bonus.

+For example, you want to hit someone, roll 2D6 and add your STR skill bonus.
+Another example, If you want to persuade someone to do something, roll 2D6, add you CHA skill bonus.

+If you roll a double 1, that is a critical fail.
+Roll 2D6 under the base stat to not get a hilarious fuck up.

+If you roll a double 6, that is a critical success!
+You have successed the game fun and get extra benefits.

+What skills you have are up to you, if it is appropriate to your character.
+When you want to use a skill, check with the GM if they reckon it would be suitable.

 ## Combat

 How to make friends by stabbing them…